vishaltelangre/AiText/README.md

 ![AiText Banner](./branding/banner.png)

-A Firefox browser extension that allows you to use AI to do anything with the selected text.
+A browser extension that allows you to use AI to do anything with the selected text.

+**Available for both Firefox and Chrome.**

 ## Screenshots